 Deflation is also wonderful for those of us who are retired.
 We don't have to work as hard for less and less real pay anymore.
 In fact, we don't have to worry about getting a pay cut or losing our jobs either!
 Seeing our fixed income shrink is disheartening.
 However, if we can see the value of the things we buy deflate faster than the decrease in income, retirees are net winners.

-Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
+Get a handle on your finances by signing up with Personal Capital.
+They are a free online platform which aggregates all your financial accounts in one place.
+Before Personal Capital, I had to log into eight different systems to track 28 different accounts.
+Now I can keep track of everything by logging onto Personal Capital.

 The best feature is the 401K Fee Analyzer which has saved me over $1,000 a year in portfolio fees I had no idea I was paying.
-Personal Capital takes less than one minute to sign up and is the most valuable tool I’ve found to help people achieve financial independence.
+Personal Capital takes less than one minute to sign up.
+It is the most valuable tool I’ve found to help people achieve financial independence.